QuestBridge Students: Introduction and application overview

 - Request that QuestBridge forward your application to Wellesley College.
 See instructions for forwarding your application.

-- Either the SAT Reasoning Test and two SAT Subject Tests, or the ACT with Writing Test.
+- Either the SAT and two *SAT Subject Tests, or the ACT with Writing Test.
 You must send official copies of your test scores and take tests by December of your senior year.

 - Official copies of your high school transcripts.
 Please note that Wellesley requires all students to submit midyear or first and second trimester grades as well.